 DLA’s Master Solicitation requirement RQ001 has recently been updated to apply AS9003:2012 instead of ISO 9001.
 Gratefully, the 2012 version of AS9003 is based upon the old version of ISO 9001:2008.

 FYI: DLA continually adjusts its quality requirements according to the complexity of the product/service that is provided.
-Some contracts require compliance with a tailored ISO 9001 quality system, or ISO 9001 tailored to meet SAE AS9003, or full compliance with the 2008 or 2015 versions of ISO 9001, or more comprehensive programs such as AS9003 or AS9100.
+Some contracts require compliance with a tailored ISO 9001 quality system, or ISO 9001 tailored to meet SAE AS9003, or full compliance with the 2008 or 2015 versions of ISO 9001, or more comprehensive program, such as AS9100.

 The change from MIL-I-45208 to ISO 9001 has been pending since 1996, which is when MIL-I-45208 was cancelled without replacement.

 Posted on the DLA Internet Bid Board System (DIBBS)

 NOTICE: When Higher Level Quality is a requirement of a solicitation for DLA Aviation, quality systems complying with MIL-I-45208 will no longer be acceptable.
 A quality management program meeting ISO 9001 is required.

 Posted: DLA Replaces MIL-I-45208 with ISO 9001 – of course, this is old news…

 DLA Aviation solicitations that include FAR 52.246-11 require compliance with the ISO 9001 quality program according to the following paragraphs: